 What Colorado’s Felony DUI Law Means for You

-Prior to enactment of Colorado’s felony DUI law, a fourth conviction was treated similarly to a third: In the absence of any aggravating circumstances (such as an accident with serious bodily injury or leaving the scene of an accident with injury), the maximum jail sentence was one year and possible fines maxed out at fifteen hundred dollars.
+Prior to enactment of Colorado’s felony DUI law, a fourth conviction was treated similarly to a third offense: In the absence of any aggravating circumstances (such as an accident with serious bodily injury or leaving the scene of an accident with injury), the maximum jail sentence was one year and possible fines maxed out at fifteen hundred dollars.

 Other key facts about the law include: